simonfromla/notes-on-notes/python/testing/unit_testing.md

 * Create a separate module beginning with name __"test\_"__
 * Tests should be isolated--able to run independent not relying on other tests.
-* Import the unittest module as well as the module to be tested
 * To run the tests, __unittest__ must be run as the main module:
 `$ python -m unittest test_palindrome.py`
 * To run the test module by itself, add `if name == '__main__': unittest.main()`